natcap/invest.users-guide/source/en/habitat_risk_assessment.rst

   Columns:

   - :investspec:`hra info_table_path.columns.name`
   - :investspec:`hra info_table_path.columns.path` Note that information about each stressor can be differentiated spatially (for example, the number of fishers in different zones, or differing amounts of nutrient influx from land).
-These are included via the :ref:`_hra-criteria-csv:`.
+These are included via the :ref:`_hra-criteria-csv`.
 See the :ref:`spatially-explicit-data` section for technical details.
   - :investspec:`hra info_table_path.columns.type`
   - :investspec:`hra info_table_path.columns.stressor buffer (meters)`